instaclustr/instarepair/readme.md

 without it.
 Additionally this application supports suspending and resuming the repair.
 It can also handle nodes going down.
 This makes it more robust then even tools such as Cassandra reaper.

+Please see https://www.instaclustr.com/support/documentation/announcements/instaclustr-open-source-project-status/ for Instaclustr support status of this project.